Rezang La: Rezang La War Memorial

 Major-General Ian Cardozo writes in his book Param Vir, Our Heroes in Battle:

-When Rezang La was later revisited dead jawans were found in the trenches still holding on to their weapons... every single man of this company was found dead in his trench with several bullets or splinter wounds.
+When Rezang La was later revisited, dead jawans were found in the trenches still holding on to their weapons... every single man of this company was found dead in his trench with several bullets or splinter wounds.
 The 2-inch mortar man died with a bomb still in his hand.
-The medical orderly had a syringe and bandage in his hands when the Chinese bullet hit him...
-Of the thousand mortar bombs with the defenders, all but seven had been fired and the rest were ready to be fired when the (mortar) section was overrun.
+The medical orderly had a syringe and a bandage in his hands when the Chinese bullet hit him...
+Of the thousand mortar bombs with the defenders, all but seven had been fired, and the rest were ready to be fired when the (mortar) section was overrun.